Open

 Eligible geographic areas

-- Organizations located in all administrative regions of Quebec.
+- All administrative regions of Quebec.

 Selection criteria